psaikido/gearmill.jekyll/pages/retreat-hut.md

 ---
-layout: default
+layout: two-col
 title: "Retreat Hut"
+img-title: hut
+img: gallery/hut.jpg
 ---

-Tara-Ling Retreat Hut
 Tara-Ling retreat hut sleeps one person comfortably and can sleep two.
 It has a hand- carved wooden 4’ double bed, wood-burner, out-door covered kitchen and terrace with vine.

 The stone hut is next to the woods and stream and is available for full or semi-retreat for between 2 and 7 days.
 The hut has electricity, however at present no running water, so water needs to be collected.